denisbr/lets-hitch-howto/README.md

 2) PROXY - I'll proxy challenge requests to an HTTP server
 ```

+Review and (hopefully) accept the letsencrypt.org Terms of Service, and
+enter your email address.

 ```
 -------------------- Install HAProxy/Hitch hooks? ------------------
 Yes) Do you want to install the HAProxy/Hitch notification hook?